In Your Wildest Dreams (EP)

-In Your Wildest Dreams is an EP by the alternative country band Whiskeytown, released as a promotional item in 1997.
+In Your Wildest Dreams is the fourth and final EP by the alternative country band Whiskeytown, released as a promotional item on July 29, 1997.

 "The Rain Won't Help You When It's Over" is a True Believers cover.
 The song's composer, Alejandro Escovedo, had this to say about the song: “I’ve always held that song very dear because it’s the first one I ever wrote and it was such a staple of the [True] Believers’ set and sound...
 ‘Rain’ holds a special place for me, but I always felt the Believers never did a great recording of that tune.
 So I was happy to hear Whiskeytown did it.
 I love their version of it.
 Even though Ryan forgot the second verse.”